The Lords of the New Church: Formation (1980–1981)

-The I.R.S. years (1982-1985)
+The I.R.S. years (1982–1985)

 Having signed with Copeland's I.R.S.
-Records, Copeland also took on managerial duties, the Lords of the New Church released their selfproduced eponymous debut album in July 1982.
+Records, Copeland also took on managerial duties, the Lords of the New Church released their self-produced eponymous debut album in July 1982.
 Musically, the album is a mix of punk, glam, garage rock and goth, described by New Noise Magazine as a "seedy concoction of spidery guitars, sleazy bass lines, jungle drums and gothic keyboards."
 For the subsequent tour, the band enhanced their live sound with keyboardist Matt Irving, who had also played on the album.
-The Lords of the New Church was well-received and peaked at #3 on the UK Indie Chart.
-The single "Open Your Eyes" reached #7 on the UK Indie Chart, #34 on the Canadian charts and #27 on the US Rock chart.
-Two other singles, "New Church" and "Russian Roulette", reached #34 and #12 on the UK Indie Chart, respectively.
+The Lords of the New Church was well-received and peaked at No. 3 on the UK Indie Chart.
+The single "Open Your Eyes" reached No. 7 on the UK Indie Chart, No. 34 on the Canadian charts and No. 27 on the US Rock chart.
+Two other singles, "New Church" and "Russian Roulette", reached No. 34 and No. 12 on the UK Indie Chart, respectively.

 Is Nothing Sacred?, their second album released in September 1983, saw the band diversifying musically, incorporating new wave, classic rock and ska, along with synths, horns and a greater emphasis on the bass.
-Like their first album, Is Nothing Sacred? was produced by the band themselves, except for its first single - a cover version of "Live for Today" (#91 UK) - which was produced by Todd Rundgren.
-The success of the album's second single "Dance with Me" (#85 UK), a song that according to Dave Thompson's Alternative Rock came "close to a hit", was hampered when the video directed by Derek Jarman was pulled from MTV's rotation because, according to writer Colin Larkin, mistaken concerns were voiced about pedophilia.
+Like their first album, Is Nothing Sacred? was produced by the band themselves, except for its first single - a cover version of "Live for Today" (No. 91 UK) - which was produced by Todd Rundgren.
+The success of the album's second single "Dance with Me" (No. 85 UK), a song that according to Dave Thompson's Alternative Rock came "close to a hit", was hampered when the video directed by Derek Jarman was pulled from MTV's rotation because, according to writer Colin Larkin, mistaken concerns were voiced about pedophilia.
 The song was later covered by Nouvelle Vague in 2006.

-Their third album, 1984's The Method to Our Madness, peaked at #158 on the US Billboard 200, while the single "M Style" reached #97 on the UK Single Chart.
+Their third album, 1984's The Method to Our Madness, peaked at No. 158 on the US Billboard 200, while the single "M Style" reached No. 97 on the UK Single Chart.
 Two further singles, "Method to My Madness" and "When the Blood Runs Cold (Special Remix)", failed to chart.
 The album was produced by Chris Tsangarides, who had previously worked with hard rock acts like Thin Lizzy, Gary Moore and Tygers of Pan Tang.
 The Method to Our Madness was remixed for a 1985 US release.
 Mark Taylor replaced Irving as the band's new touring member.